ecmdeveloper/eds-servlet/README.md

 The ```handleRequest()``` method is where all the magic happens.
 This is where the actual implementation of your EDS service should take place.
-The incoming parameter ```dataRequest``` contains information about the request that is made, and the `dataResponse` should be filled up by the implementation, describing the behavior of the different properties.
+The incoming parameter ```dataRequest``` contains information about the request that is made, and the `dataResponse` object should be filled up by the implementation, describing the behavior of the different properties.
 You can use the ```getProperty()``` with the symbolic name of the property to get a `Property` object.
 This object contains several methods to describe the required behavior.

 ## A simple example